Buying a car privately: tips, advice and your rights

 A bank draft is theoretically as good as cash, but don’t expect your vendor to accept one without at least checking it is genuine by phoning the issuing bank.
 They may also be reluctant to release your new car until the draft has been paid - and cleared – into their own account.

-These days, a telephone bank transfer is typically the fastest way to pay for a used car, but if you are writing a cheque, make sure it’s crossed and payable to the named recipient (e.g. marked A/C payee only).
+These days, bank transfers are typically the fastest way to pay for a used car, but if you are writing a cheque, make sure it’s crossed and payable to the named recipient (e.g. marked A/C payee only).

 Re-registering and taxing the vehicle